In the coldest place on earth, where little else survived, lived an enormous waddle of penguins.

 “GO!”
 Dave screamed.

 “But where?”
-Lawrence mumbled, “And how will my partner find me, for she only knows from where she left!”
+Lawrence mumbled, “And how will my partner find me?”

 “I care not.”
 Dave then declared.